monerodocs/md/docs/cryptography/asymmetric/intro.md

 # Asymmetric cryptography used in Monero

 !!! danger
-    Article author is nowhere close to being a cryptographer.
+    Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.

 Before we get to Monero specific stuff, a little bit of context.
 We are talking asymmetric cryptography here.
 The "asymmetric" simply means the are two keys: